jd28/rollnw/README.md

 and what it's not,

 * a library for converting NWN(:EE) file formats to textual representations.
-* a library for modifying seralized formats (e,g.
+* a library for modifying serialized formats (e,g.
 GFF) in situ.
 * a library competing with, or a commentary on, any other project, library, and/or authors thereof.

 A lot of what's here was written in the 2011-2015 range as part of personal minimalist toolset, modernized and with new EE stuff added.
 In some sense, it's a work of historical fiction now and will be the basis for other such projects, as such it doesn't aim at any particular practical use.
 Similar to an older project that asked ["what if Bioware had stuck with Lua?"](https://solstice.readthedocs.io/en/latest/)